ThePrez/ServiceCommander-IBMi/README.md

 Want to walk through a quick exercise to get some basic "hands-on" experience with this tool?
 If so, please see [our very simple hands-on exercise](quickstart/HANDS_ON.md)

 # Have feedback or want to contribute?
-Feel free to [open an issue](https://github.com/ThePrez/ServiceCommander-IBMi/issues/new/choose) with any qiestions, problems, or other comments.
+Feel free to [open an issue](https://github.com/ThePrez/ServiceCommander-IBMi/issues/new/choose) with any questions, problems, or other comments.
 If you'd like to contribute to the project, see [CONTRIBUTING.md](https://github.com/ThePrez/ServiceCommander-IBMi/blob/main/CONTRIBUTING.md) for more information on how to get started.

 In any event, we're glad to have you aboard in any capacity, whether as a user, spectator, or contributor!